limonPRO/meals-management-system/README.md

 - Node.js and npm installed
 - MySQL database instance
 - A mysql database created for this project
-- Knowledge of TypeScript and Express framework

--
 ## Run Locally

 Clone the project